rayduck/pnohty/README.md

 - 3X5+3, but compatible with 34 key (2 thumb keys each side) and even 32 keys (no top row pinky keys, W+P=Q).
 - Coding usage priorised.
 Symbols and numbers are within reach.
 Bigrams are easy to roll.
 - Combos for mods.
 No fiddly settings and timing issues with homerow mods.
 No flow breaking holds with autoshift or hold-taps in general.
+- ...but not so many combos that it feels like dance dance revolution.
+Only 3–6 combos in comfortable positions.
 - Vim navigation layer, activated with the right thumb and pinky on home positions.
 - Leaves 12 keys unassigned for your favourite shortcuts.
 4 of these positions are quite nice.